gordonbanderson/silverstripe-elastica/docs/en/Configuration.md

 After every change to your data model you should execute the `SilverStripe-Elastica-ReindexTask`, see below.

+###Autocomplete Fields
+Autocomplete, or 'find as you type', fields attempt to find search results whilst text is entered into a search field.
+In order for the search to be fast the indexing of terms is verbose, as such only enable this option for short fields such as a person's name or the title of a page.

 ###Purely PHP
 ```php
 	class YourPage extends Page